dmerejkowsky/kata-git/README.md

   your to merge first
 * Bob: merge your branch and push the result

+## Task 4 bis - Happy  rebase

+Some as task 4, but use `rebase` so that there is no merge commit in the history.

 ## Task 5 - Conflict resolution

 *Goal: learn about merging conflicting changes*